olivermaerz/deep-learning-etc/setup-fastai-pytorch-tensorflow-ubuntu-nvidia-gpu.md

 conda install jupyter
 ```

-Verify that PyTorch (and fast.ai) is really using the GPU
+Verify that PyTorch (and therefore fast.ai) is really using the GPU
 ```
 conda activate fastai
 python